padraic/mutagenesis/README.markdown

 The final report renders all escaped mutants with a description of the class, method and file mutated, along with a diff of the method code that was changed.
-Here's a quick exerpt of a mutation test run with escaped mutants.
+Here's a quick exerpt of a mutation test run with escaped mutants (containing the first escaped example - the remainder are omitted for brevity).

     MutateMe 0.5: Mutation Testing for PHP